kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 TLS over TCP provides these three capabilities.
-UNIX socket is an example that provides the first two bullet points but not the confidentiallity and integrity protection, which would be unnecessary when the operating system can be trusted.
+UNIX socket is an example that provides the first two bullet points but not the confidentiallity and integrity protection, which is unnecessary when the operating system can be trusted.

 # QUIC Frames